NikithaGutha901/Netfix-Dashboard-with-Powerbi/README.md

   - **Slicers** for filtering data dynamically.
   - **Multi-row cards** for key metrics.
   - **Maps, tables, stacked column charts, and funnel charts** to visualize data effectively.
+  - **Tooltips**: Incorporated dynamic tooltips for deeper data exploration, featuring:
+    - **Gauge Chart** to display the progress or performance of key metrics.
+    - **Doughnut Chart** to show proportional breakdowns, especially useful for visualizing the distribution of votes across movies and TV shows.

 ## 🎯 Key Insights
 - Identified trends in user ratings and voting patterns across movies and TV shows.